 Here’s an in-depth, step-by-step breakdown of how to do the renegade row with the right form for maximum gains.

 Step 1 — Set Your Base

 Assume a plank position.
 Grip a pair of dumbbells (ideally hexagonal dumbbells that won’t roll).
 Set your feet wider than shoulder-width, so you’re more balanced.
 Brace your core, squeeze your glutes, drive your heels into the ground, and brace your entire body.

 Form Tip: You can move your feet in or out to make the move harder or easier.

 Step 2 — Initiate the Row

 Keeping your core tight, row one of the dumbbells to your side.
-Lead the row with your elbow and keep rowing until the elbow passes your torso.
-Be sure to maintain a neutral spine and keep your glutes engaged.
+Lead the row with your elbow.
+Keep rowing until your elbow passes your torso.
+Be sure to maintain a neutral spine.
+Keep your glutes engaged.